Coraliuky/PaddleDetection/configs/picodet/README.md

 <details>
 <summary>How to transfer learning.</summary>

-Please reset `pretrain_weights` in config, which trained on coco.
-Such as:
+Please reset `pretrain_weights` in config, for example, use the trained models on COCO for your training.
 ```yaml
 pretrain_weights: https://paddledet.bj.bcebos.com/models/picodet_l_640_coco.pdparams
 ```